 Reading their stories, I realized that we could do it too.

 The one common thread among all the stories I read was that each family had a budget.
 I knew with the right plan along with a ton of motivation and creativity our new family of three could make the changes we needed to in order to allow me to stay home.

 We followed the three steps below and I successfully transitioned to a stay at home mom.
-We were able to pay our bills and not only that, we ended up paying off $40,000 in debt in a year and half.
+We were able to pay our bills and not only that, we ended up paying off $40,000 in debt in less than a year.

 Download my Getting Debt Free Tracker for your Debt Free Journey.